Tensor rank and entanglement of pure quantum states: Acknowledgments

-It is a pleasure to thank Jaros{\l}aw Buczy{\'n}ski for numerous discussions and several helpful remarks.
-This research was supported by the National Science Center in Poland under the Maestro grant number DEC-2015/18/A/ST2/00274, by the Foundation for Polish Science under the project Team-Net Near Term Quantum Computation, number POIR.04.04.00-00-17C1/18-00, and Simons collaboration grant for mathematicians.
+It is a pleasure to thank Jaros{\l}aw Buczy{\'n}ski for numerous discussions and constructive suggestions.
+We are also grateful to Zbigniew Pucha{\l}a and Oliver Reardon-Smith for their remarks on the paper and to all the referees for their detailed comments which allowed us to improve the work.
+This research was supported by National Science Center in Poland under the Maestro grant number DEC-2015/18/A/ST2/00274, by Foundation for Polish Science under the grant Team-Net NTQC, and Simons collaboration grant for mathematicians.